You’ve got questions?

 A: Each retreat has an all inclusive price associated with it.
-We work hard to keep all of the teen 3+ week learning retreats under the $3400 mark.
-For the mini-retreats, they run around $1,500.
+We work hard to keep all of the 3+ week teen learning retreats under the $4000 mark (Many are offered for much less).
+For the mini-retreats, they run around $1,800.
 In addition to the retreat fee, there is a one time, non-refundable $50 application fee.
 This fee is per single teen / young adult.

 A: Each retreat covers the following.
 Specifics for each retreat will be found under the individual retreat page.

 A: The cost does not cover extras such as souvenirs, toiletries, batteries, or other personal items.
 Laundry services are not included either.
-When free days are scheduled, meals during those days are not covered.
-(Please check the specific retreat description page.)
-Extra activities are available to be scheduled at a discount for our group, such as kayaking, horseback riding, surfing etc. These days can be used to shop or just rest and reflect.
+Extra activities during free days are available to be scheduled at a discount for our group, such as kayaking, horseback riding, surfing etc. These days can be used to shop or just rest and reflect.
 Also additional snacks throughout the retreat are not covered and in some cases nor is water.

-International flights from your home country to each retreat location are not included.
+International flights from your home country to the retreat location are not included.